Muhimen123/CodeForces-Terminal/Readme.md

 ## Contributions

-Feel to free to grab any [issue]() and kill the bugs 🐛 or create your own sweet features.
+Feel to free to grab any [issue](https://github.com/Muhimen123/CodeForces-Terminal/issues) and kill the bugs 🐛 or create your own sweet features.
 After all this is for the community.
 Isn't it?

+Don't worry if you don't know **Python**.
+You still can contribute by creating useful issues just like

+- Bug report
+- Crash report
+- Feature request